Click to Skip Ahead

 In the end, every pet owner has to make their own decisions about their pet’s life.
 But if you want to help your cat live their best life, hot dogs should not be a part of their diet.

-These foods contain too much fat, which will be easily stored and contribute to your cat being overweight since they can’t process fat like humans.
-Plus, the excess sodium can dehydrate your cat and make them sick.
-Finally, the preservatives and chemicals in hot dogs are unhealthy for your cat, which is another reason why hot dogs aren’t a good food to feed your furry loved one.
+These foods contain too much fat and empty calories which can contribute to your cat being overweight long-term or lead to digestive issues.
+Plus, the excess sodium, spices, and seasonings can be harmful and sometimes even toxic to your cat.
+Finally, the preservatives and additives in hot dogs are unhealthy for your cat, which is another reason why hot dogs aren’t a good food to feed your furry loved one.